jfecher/golden-tests/README.md

 - `expected exit status: [i32]`: If specified, goldentests will issue an error if the exit status differs to what is expected.
 Defaults to `None` (exit status is ignored by default).

 You can even configure the specific keywords used if you want.
 For any further information, check out goldentest's documentation [here](https://docs.rs/goldentests).

+### Update all tests with current output
+Set the `overwrite_tests` field in the config if you're running using cargo.
+The standalone executable checks for the flag `--overwrite` or the environment variable `GOLDENTEST_OVERWRITE`.

+`overwrite tests`: If you want to update all your tests to match the current output, the `overwrite_tests` flag is for you.